BironSu/SoloProject/README.md

 ## Features
  Control the player with an analog joystick.

- Button to shoot(far-range attack), melee(close-range attack) and use landmine
+ Button to shoot(far-range attack), melee(close-range attack) and use landmine.

+ Restart button for new game when health bar is depleted.

+ Sound added.

 ## Requirements
 Hard coded for iPhone 7 Plus.